Recommendations

 Closure Date:

-14 We recommended that processes be strengthened to ensure that infection surveillance activities related to construction projects are consistently conducted and documented in Infection Control Committee minutes.
+14 We recommended that processes be strengthened to ensure that initial patient safety screenings are conducted and that compliance be monitored.

 Closure Date: